 The characteristics of classical liberals listed above sometimes are misconstrued.
 When classical liberals advocate for capitalism, we are arguing for true, laisezz-faire capitalism.
 True, laisezz-faire capitalism wouldn’t allow for bailouts, subsidies, tax cuts, or any other policy that favors corporations at the expense of everyone else — other corporations not privy to the privileges, smaller businesses, and the consumers.

-We are not anarchists – we recognize there is a proper function for government; we just see it as a ‘protective state’ rather than a ‘productive state.’
+We are not anarchists – we recognize there is a proper function for government; we typically see it as a ‘protective state’ rather than a ‘productive state.’

 We are for the environment – we just don’t believe in Pigouvian-type taxation to reduce pollution.